 - 1. Committee assignments are the responsibility of the Dean and Senior Associate Dean for Faculty and Institutional Affairs in consultation with representatives of the Faculty Assembly. - 2.
 Committees may be charged with making recommendations or empowered to make decisions within the scope of their stated purpose.
-Recommendations for major changes in policy, are generally approved by the Faculty Assembly and Administrative Council before final approval by the Dean. - 3.
+Recommendations for major changes in policy are approved by the Faculty Assembly and Administrative Council before final approval by the Dean.
+Exceptions include policies from the Admissions and Curriculum Committees. - 3.
 The Dean may override some committee decisions and recommendations that are not in the best interest of the school.
 The Dean may not override student admissions decisions, and the dean will only override decisions regarding curriculum changes if implementation is deemed fiscally impossible. - 4.
 The School of Medicine has both standing committees and ad hoc committees or task forces; the latter are appointed by the Dean for specific projects or current issues.